TransportTransactionMode levels are supported

 SendsAtomicWithReceive guarantee is achieved by setting the

-ViaEntityPath property on outbound message senders.
+ViaEntityPath on outbound message senders.
 Its value is set to the receiving queue.

 ReceiveOnly guarantee is based on the Azure Service Bus Peek-Lock mode.

-The message is not removed from the queue directly after receive, but it's hidden for, by default, 30 seconds.
+The message is not removed from the queue directly after receive, but it's hidden for 5 minutes (by default).
 This prevents other instances from receiving the message.
 If the receiver fails to process the message within that time frame or explicitly abandons the message, then the message will become visible again.
-Other instances will be able to pick it up (effectively that rolls back the incoming message).
+Other instances will be able to pick it up (effectively rolling back the incoming message).

-The message is deleted from the queue directly after the receive operation completes, before it is processed, meaning that it's not possible to retry that message in case of processing failures.
+The message is deleted from the queue directly after the receive operation completes and before it is processed, so it's not possible to retry that message in case of processing failures.
 As transient exceptions occur regularly when integrating with online services, disabling retries when in unreliable mode is not recommended.
 This mode should only be used in very specific situations, when message loss is acceptable.